 "Although not imminent, a few years after the UK leaves the EU the Bank of England is likely to make its own determination on the level of UK depositors' protection."

-RCI, Fidor and other EU banks which operate in the UK will be able to continue to do so for at least three years – but who protects your savings?
+RCI, Fidor and other EU banks that operate in the UK will be able to continue to do so for at least three years – but who protects your savings?

 Firms that are authorised in European Economic Area countries can offer most of their services in the UK under a system known as 'passporting' – where one EU member state can provide services to customers in other member states without having to get direct authorisation in the other states.

-There's also a consultation, which will close in December, about what will happen with the £85,000 per person protection available if an EU-regulated bank goes bust.
+There's also been a consultation, which closed in December, about what will happen with the £85,000 per person protection available if an EU-regulated bank goes bust.

 In the meantime, some EU-regulated banks are applying for UK licences.
 RCI Bank for example told us it was in the process of obtaining a full UK banking licence, and says once it does this, protection will change from being provided by the French protection scheme scheme to the UK Financial Services Compensation Scheme.